maxgoedjen/secretive/README.md

 ### Notifications

-Secretive also notifies you whenever your keys are acceessed, so you're never caught off guard.
+Secretive also notifies you whenever your keys are accessed, so you're never caught off guard.

 <img src="/.github/readme/notification.png" alt="Screenshot of Secretive notifying the user">